 As an adversary, by contracting for large amounts of U.S. LNG, China can damage both national and economic security.
 Figure 2 illustrates that there is a direct correlation between the volume of LNG exports and higher domestic prices of natural gas.
-In August, Henry Hub prices exceeded \$9.00 per MMBtu.
-In constrained interstate pipeline areas, manufacturers pay \$24 per MMBtu.5 But for LNG exports, the price would be around \$4.00 per MMBtu.
 Natural gas prices also determine the price of electricity in most wholesale markets across the U.S. Therefore, there is a double impact to the economy that is inflationary.

-To further elaborate on the threat of the accelerating inflationary impact of U. S. LNG exports in the future, on October 5, the chairman of LNG company Tellurian Inc, Charif Souki stated that "Getting (U.S.) gas in the water for \$4-\$5 is something of the past; if you really want to justify an investment ...you have to think of \$10-\$12."6 On September 28, the Federal Reserve Bank of Dallas released the results of its Dallas Federal Energy Survey.
-Sixty-nine percent of the executives surveyed expect the age of inexpensive U.S. natural gas to end by year-end 2025.7 The 2025 timing is aligned with the next tranche of LNG export capacity coming on-line (see figure 4).
+To further elaborate on the threat of the accelerating inflationary impact of LNG exports in the future, on October 5, the chairman of LNG company Tellurian Inc, Charif Souki stated that "Getting (U.S.) gas in the water for \$4-\$5 is something of the past; if you really want to justify an investment ...you have to think of \$10-\$12."
+On September 28, the Federal Reserve Bank of Dallas released the results of its Dallas Federal Energy Survey.
+Sixty-nine percent of the executives surveyed expect the age of inexpensive U.S. natural gas to end by year-end 2025.
+The 2025 timing is aligned with the next tranche of LNG export capacity coming on-line see figure 4).
 The average Henry Hub price in 2021 was \$3.89/MMBtu.

 Since September 2021, we have attempted to track who is buying U.S. LNG and for what periods of time.
 The list of contracts in figure 1 is not comprehensive.
 China has a total of 17 of the 46 contracts, equal to 4.3 Bcf/day.
 This is the tip of the iceberg.
-Many more contracts with China were signed before September 2021.
+Many more contracts with China were signed before September 2021, however we do not have the resources to find them.
 This number also does not account for contracts between China and the multinational oil and gas companies who are listed in figure 1.

 In periods of global scarcity of commodities, who controls the molecules has implications for both economic and national security.
-World LNG demand exceeds supply.8 No one has examined the
+World demand exceeds supply.6 No one has examined the implications of the scope of China's control over U.S. natural gas and its implications to national or economic security or the LNG supply globally.